Korben3/Global-Data-Chain/server/README.md

 The tools directory contains example script to easily make a transaction.

-You can connect with the chain using Lisk hub by adding the node: http://45.32.152.68:4000
+You can connect with the chain using Lisk Desktop by adding the node: http://45.32.152.68:4000

-Use `ugly lawsuit scissors image draft equal fever general chase clown crunch pizza` to transfer 100 GDC tokens to your account in order to register as another operator.
+Use `ugly lawsuit scissors image draft equal fever general chase clown crunch pizza` to transfer DOC tokens to your account to make transactions.